 A lattice-top pie crust may look a little fancy.
 But these easy-to-follow steps help you weave pie dough like a pro.

+First, prepare your pie dough: Before you begin rolling out the dough and making your lattice, it should be chilled at least half an hour.
 For best results, roll out the bottom crust and line your pie plate.
 Then roll out the top crust into a flat circle.
 Chill both halves of the pie dough before filling and baking to prevent shrinkage.

-- Roll it in a circle, as though preparing a double-crusted pie.
+On a lightly floured surface, roll reserved dough out to a ¼-inch thickness.
+Roll it in a circle, as though preparing a double-crusted pie.
 Transfer the dough to a small cutting board, baking sheet, or other rimless pan that will fit in your refrigerator.

 1. Cut the dough into strips approximately ¾-inch wide.
 You can use a sharp knife, pizza cutter, or scallop-edged pastry wheel.
 If you're worried about cutting straight, use a ruler as a guide.
-Tip: Cover the pastry strips with plastic wrap and place the pan of dough in the refrigerator to relax while you prepare the pie filling and transfer it to the pastry-lined pie plate.
+Cover the pastry strips with plastic wrap and place the pan of dough in the refrigerator to relax while you prepare the pie filling and transfer it to the pastry-lined pie plate.

 2. When you're ready to weave, moisten the rim of the pie with a small amount of water.
-Start with the longest strips and lay the first two in an X in the center of the pie.
+Start with the longest strips and lay the first two strips in an X in the center of the pie.
 You can arrange them at 90 degree angles or at a sharper 45-degree angle.

 If you're having trouble removing the dough from the cutting board or pan, roll the strips up like a rug and unroll them onto the pie.
 Press the ends of the strips firmly to the lip of the pie and trim away any excess dough with kitchen shears or a paring knife.

 The amount of filling left to peek through the lattice is entirely a matter of style: thin strips of dough make a more elegant lattice, while a few wide strips give the pie a more rustic look.
 You can even twist the strips of dough as you form the lattice, so they look like festive paper streamers.